-Staffed by a team of skilled and approachable student assistants, the Writing and Tutoring Services office offers two kinds of support: Academic Tutoring (for Tyndale undergraduate students [excluding B.Ed.] in multiple areas of study) and Writing Consultation (for all students of Tyndale University College & Seminary).
+Staffed by a team of skilled and approachable student writing consultants and tutors, Writing and Tutoring Services offers two kinds of support: Academic Tutoring (for Tyndale undergraduate students [excluding B.Ed.] in multiple areas of study) and Writing Consultation (for all students of Tyndale University College & Seminary).

 Students interested in joining the team of academic tutors and writing consultants may contact the Learning Specialist for further details.
-To learn more about these services or to book an appointment, read below, drop by and speak to the staff, send an email, or visit online - www.tyndale.ca/academic-excellence.
+To learn more about these services or to book an appointment, drop by and speak to the staff, send an email, or visit online tyndale.ca/writing-tutoring.